More sophisticated is not always better: comparison of similarity measures for unsupervised learning of pathways in biomolecular simulations: Conclusions

-Information and one Supplementary Table on the simualtion details of the streptavidine-biotin simulation system as well as 10 Supplementary Figures on similarity distributions, NMI scores, alternative clusterings of A\down{2a} and free energy estimates by dcTMD can be found in the Supplementary Materials.
+Information and one Supplementary Table on the simulation details of the streptavidin-biotin simulation system as well as 10 Supplementary Figures on similarity distributions, NMI scores, alternative clusterings of A\down{2a} and free energy estimates by dcTMD.
+(PDF)